XiaoyuYoung/XiaoyuYoung.github.io/index.md

 ## Research Interests

-My current research interests lie in drift within non-stationary medical environments, to ensure that the future of healthcare is not only intelligent, but equitable, reliable, and universally beneficial.
+My current research interests lie in drift within non-stationary medical environments, to ensure that the future of health is not only intelligent, but equitable, reliable, and universally beneficial.

 - **Robust & Evolving Intelligence:** Drift Learning, Robust Representation Learning, Multi-modal LLMs.
-- **AI for Healthcare:** Early Detection of Tumours, Rare Disease Diagnosis, Robust and Fair Clinical Reasoning.
+- **AI for Health:** Early Detection of Tumours, Rare Disease Diagnosis, Robust and Fair Clinical Reasoning.

 I believe that, the mission of AI is to harness the most pioneering innovations to serve the collective welfare of humanity in responsible, ethical and fair manners.